simonmichael/hledger_site/Home.md

 Welcome to the hledger wiki!
 This complements the main documentation at [hledger.org/docs](http://hledger.org/docs.html).

-You are encouraged to edit and update any of these pages through the web (requires a github account).
+You are encouraged to edit and improve any of these pages through the web (requires a github account).
 Or by git clone-ing this wiki, edit locally, git push (requires repo collaborator access, ask for this if you need it *right ? please update this note*).

 Some ways to use the wiki: